zkan/data-pipelines-with-airflow/README.md

-# Data Pipeline with Airflow
+# Data Pipelines with Airflow

 Before we start, let's create these folders first: